At A Glance

 - Management of data resources, data models and metadata

-We create strong partnerships with database vendors to implement and fine-tune TRIADB on top of their technology stack.
-We offer consulting services on how to apply Associative, Semiotic, Hypergraph technology and depending on the kind of contract with them we may also do business as a value-added reseller.
+We create strong partnerships with database vendors to implement and fine-tune TRIADB on top of their technology stack and we offer consulting services on how to apply Associative, Semiotic, Hypergraph technology.
 We are not selling licenses or software, we provide full stack solutions and add-on value for our own clients, or for the clients of our vendors.
-And speaking about scaling, availability and performance, we scale together with our vendor, we inherit the performance, availability and TCO of our vendor.
+And speaking about scaling, availability and performance, we scale together with our vendor.
+We inherit the performance, availability and TCO of our vendor.

 Part of our business plan is to open-source our associative, semiotic, hypergraph technology.
 We are seeking for developer’s community consensus on the use of it and we strongly believe that TRIADB framework will be eventually adapted by major semantic and database technology players in the IT industry.

-We embrace competition from full stack BI software, or from semantic technology platforms, or from other combinations of a search engine with back-end and front-end.
+We embrace competition from full stack BI software, or from semantic technology platforms.
 We are not limited in the options we have.
-We will prove in practise, with benchmark tests and with the level of complexity that we are able to provide better solutions to our customers.
+We will prove in practise that we are able to provide better solutions to our customers.

-We are aiming to reach TRIADB minimum viable product with one or more pilot studies that will be based on real client problems and at the same time we will make our next release available to download and test for free.
+We are aiming to reach TRIADB minimum viable product with one or more pilot studies that will be based on real client problems.
+Each time we produce a new release it will become available to download and test it for free.
 Stay tuned.

 © HEALIS - Athanassios I. Hatzis, March 2018